tomerd/shaft/readme.md

 ### shaft foundations

-* shaft based application are developed in scala (or java). using statically typed languages keeps things in order and boosts performance. we all love dynamic languages, but they simply do not scale as well as statically types ones.
+* shaft based application are developed in scala (or java). using statically typed languages keeps things in order and boosts performance. we all love dynamic languages, but they simply do not scale as well as their statically typed sisters.

 * light weight processes, message passing and immutable data. shaft utilizes scala's actors to achieve maximum scalability and reliability.